iWriteGigs

 C Yes, Yolanda should have canceled the contract within three days of receiving seller disclosures.

-D No, Yolanda can take legal action at any time within two years after taking possession of the property.
+D No, Yolanda can take legal action against the buyers at any time while she still owns the property.

 Question #115